ktorio/ktor-klip/proposals/0002-web-rtc.md

 ## WebRTC Browser API

-The [WebRTC API](https://developer.mozilla.org/en-US/docs/Web/API/WebRTC_API) is implemented for all major browsers, and can be accessed through Javascript.
+The [WebRTC API](https://developer.mozilla.org/en-US/docs/Web/API/WebRTC_API) is implemented for all major browsers and can be accessed through JavaScript.
 There may still be some incompatibilities, so there is also a shim [adapter.js](https://github.com/webrtcHacks/adapter) to avoid issues.
 There exists a [kotlin-wrappers-browser](https://github.com/JetBrains/kotlin-wrappers) library for accessing main browser APIs in Kotlin/JS and Kotlin/Wasm targets, including WebRTC.

 ## Peer.js

-[Peer.js](https://peerjs.com/) is a Javascript library that simplifies the interaction with the WebRTC API.
+[Peer.js](https://peerjs.com/) is a JavaScript library that simplifies the interaction with the WebRTC API.
 It is the most popular library for abstraction over WebRTC.

 ## WebRTC.rs

 [webrtc-rs](https://github.com/webrtc-rs/webrtc) is a pure-Rust implementation of the WebRTC stack that does not rely on +Google’s native C++ library.
-Media capture support is limited; it can be sufficient for raw data transfer on native targets.
+Media capture support is limited; it can be enough for raw data transfer on native targets.

 # Design Details